 Gamesalad | Mac (Mainly) | Windows

 Gamesalad is a great tool for game development as it requires no prior programming knowledge.
-It has an easy to use drag and drop interface and movements and interaction are all controlled by ‘behaviours’ where the user add rules to govern what each element will do.
+It has an easy-to-use drag and drop interface and movements and interaction are all controlled by ‘behaviours’ where the user adds rules to govern what each element will do.
 This game is free to try and publish online but also has a powerful compiler in order to create games for iPhone, iPad, Android and Nook.
 This feature, however, does come with a small price tag.
 For those with a talent for art and animation, this is definitely one to start with.